oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/workflow-entities.md

 **Description:**
 Responsible for updating collection of relations to `Oro\Bundle\ScopeBundle\Entity\Scope` entity from `Oro\Bundle\WorkflowBundle\Entity\WorkflowDefinition` entity and represents as property `scopes` of `WorkflowDefinition` entity.
-For generation relations used data from node `scopes` of Workflow configuration.
+To generate relations it uses data from node `scopes` of Workflow configuration.

 **Methods:**
 * **setEnabled(bool)** - enable or disable (enabled by default) logic of manager, it helps to reload workflow configuration without any changes in table of WorkflowScope